Title: | Self-Validated Ensemble Models with Elastic Net Regression |

 is the number of observations, and k

-is the number of parameters.
+is the number of parameters with nonzero coefficients.
 Typically used with weight_scheme="FWR"

 or weight_scheme="Identity"